diabase/Cross-Platform-Hseries-Rotary-Wizard/README.md

 2: Upload the output STL to either simplify 3d or cura.
 Make sure the appropriate post-processing script is applied to the slicing software.
 Slice the file, and the post-processing script should be automatically used, resulting in a gcode file.

-3: Navigate to the Gcode section of the desktop wizard, and upload the resulting gcode file to make the final transformation.
+3: Navigate to the Gcode section of the desktop wizard, and upload the resulting gcode file.

+![Unable To Display Gcode Page Image][GcodePage]

-4: You will get a message telling you where the resulting Gcode file can be found.
+4: Press "Process Selected Gcode", and you will get a message telling you where the resulting Gcode file can be found.
 It is ready for rotary printing on an H-series machine.
 ## Instalation